ethereum/hive/simulators/eth2/dencun/suites/builder/TESTS.md

 - For each blob transaction on the execution chain, the blob sidecars are available for the beacon block at the same height
 - The beacon block lists the correct commitments for each blob
-- Verify that the builder, up to before Deneb fork, has been able to produce blocks and they have been included in the canonical chain
-- After Deneb fork, the builder must be able to include blocks with blobs in the canonical chain, which implicitly verifies:
+- The builder must be able to include blocks with blobs in the canonical chain, which implicitly verifies:
 	- Consensus client is able to properly format header requests to the builder
 	- Consensus client is able to properly format blinded signed requests to the builder
 	- No signed block contained an invalid format or signature